-22. Some setting, particularly in the core subjects, takes place in Year 7, 8 and 9, as staffing and timetabling permits.
+22. Some setting, particularly in the core subjects, takes place in Year 7, with more in Years 8 and 9, as staffing and timetabling permits.
 Pupils are taught in sets in those subjects wherever possible.
 The responsibility for placing pupils into the correct sets lies with the Subject Leaders in liaison with the Head of Academic Support.